ams/cadr4/README.md

 make help
 ```

-If writing or testing CADR microcode, then it is useful to have
+If writing or testing CADR microcode, then it will be useful to have
 [usim](https://tumbleweed.nu/r/usim) configured to be able to run
 [CADRLP](https://tumbleweed.nu/r/lm-3/uv/cadr.html#The-CADRLP-Assembler)
 or the CADR Console debugger (CC).

 ## Organization

+  - cadr_book.vhd: Main file for the CADR processor.
+  - icmmem_book.vhd: Master clock, and memory.

+  - cadr/<page>.vhd: Contains the component definition for each
+    schematic page.
+Human curated.

+  - cadr/<page>_suds.vhd: (Semi-)Generated files from the original
+    SUDS drawings.

+  - dip.vhd: Model definitions that map SUDS DIP packages over the TTL
+    library.
+Each wrapper has its own file under dip/.

   - ttl (package): contains all the ICs that are used by the CADR.